Cacti/documentation/Spine.md

 chmod u+s /usr/local/spine/bin/spine
 ```

-once complete you will need to configure spine's config file
+Once that has completed, you will need to configure spine's config file

 ```console
 vi /usr/local/spine/etc/spine.conf
 ```

-Below is an example of a configuration however yours should match your cacti database username and password
+Below is an example of a configuration however yours should match your cacti
+database username and password

 ```console
 DB_Host       localhost